constarg/sushi-shuffle/README.md

 ...
 [done_targets]
 ```
 In the example above the first part consists of the extensions `.py` and `.cpp` and the second part of the locations `/home/username/ Documents/py/` and `/home/username/Documents/cpp/`.
-Also all data must be entered before `[done_targets]`.

 # Service
 The program can be run using `systemd`.
 To start the program from `systemd` the following must be performed.<br>